Felix-Okeyo/Felix-Okeyo/README.md

 ### Hello there 👋

-Hello, I'm Felix a junior software engineer with a knack for frontend web development (primarily).
+Hello, I'm Felix a junior full-stack software engineer with a knack for frontend web development (primarily).
+Ready to gain more experience, improve on code practices, and contribute to innovative projects.
+Currently, exploring new technologies, reading a lot and solving DSAs!.
-    1. I have experience in API development, worked in teams on open-source projects,  and innovative products.
-    2. Ready to gain more experience, improve on code practice, contribute to innovating projects.
-Always seeking excellence and timely delivery.

 ### 🛠️ Technologies and Tools